cuneyter/webhook_integration_app/README.md

 ## About the Application
 This is an experimental Ruby on Rails application to build robust, extendable and scalable webhook handling system.
 The application is designed to handle the webhook request in a background job so the request is not blocking the main thread.

+### InboundWebhook Model
+The InboundWebhook model is used to store the webhook data and monitor the status of the webhook.
+Also, it is used to save the error message if the webhook request fails.

+### InboundWebhooks::ApplicationController
+The InboundWebhooks::ApplicationController is used to handle the common methods for the InboundWebhooks controllers.
+This controller is inherited by all the InboundWebhooks controllers.

 ## Requirements to Run the Application
 You'll need the following installed